ferrywlto/hello-world-skafford-dotnet/README.md

 The objective is to create a scalable monolith.
 Treat hello-service as main container and world-service as a side-car container.
 The pod itself, although containing multiple containers, act as a single deployment of a microservice.

+In each pod there will be 3 containers:
+- Nginx that host the frontend static web-page
+- .NET8 API server
+- MongoDB

+## APIs

+There will be two REST API available:

+### `GET /hello/name`

+This API will get the list of who sent hello to the specified `name` since last query.

+### `POST /hello/name`

+This API will send hello to recipient `name`.

 ## Kickstarting without Skaffold

 1. We need to build docker image by our own first